 Campylobacter and Salmonella cases stable in the EU

-The number of reported human cases of illness caused by Campylobacter and Salmonella bacteria across Europe appears to have stabilised over the past five years, according to the latest report on zoonotic diseases by EFSA and ECDC.
+The number of reported human cases of illness caused by Campylobacter and Salmonella bacteria across Europe appears to be have stabilised over the past five years, according to the latest report on zoonotic diseases by the European Food Safety Authority (EFSA) and the European Centre for Disease Prevention and Control (ECDC).